CodepediaOrg/codepediaorg.github.io/_posts/2016-10-03-first-rest-operation-with-express.md

 ---

-In the previous blog post, [Kick starting a project with Express Generator]({% post_url 2016-10-01-kickstarting-a-project-with-express-generator}), I had setup a started the backend project with Express Generator[^1] to support _www.codingmarks.org_.
+In the previous blog post, [Kick starting a project with Express Generator]({% post_url 2016-10-01-kickstarting-a-project-with-express-generator}), I had setup a started the backend project with Express Generator[^1] to support [www.bookmarks.dev](https://www.bookmarks.dev).
 In this one I will try to implement a simple GET method that will deliver mocked bookmarks.

 [^1]: <https://expressjs.com/en/starter/generator.html>

+{% include source-code-bookmarks.dev.html %}

 <!--more-->

 Prerequisite for using Express is having NodeJS installed and running on your machine.
-I personally use Node Version Manager[^4], which is a simple bash script to manage multiple active node.js versions
+I personally use Node Version Manager[^4], which is a simple bash script to manage multiple active node.js versions.
-Now with NodeJS up and running install first the express-generator` globally with the following command:
+Now with NodeJS up and running install first the express-generator globally with the following command:

 [^4]: <https://github.com/creationix/nvm>